morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 >=====>  COMFAST CF-951AX  <=====<
 ```

-Note: Available information indicates that this adapter is the same as the above CF-953AX adapter except that it does not have external attennas.
-All information about the CF-953AX applies to this adapter.
+Note: Available information indicates that this adapter is the same as the above CF-953AX adapter except that it does not have external antennas.
+All above information should apply to this adapter.

 ebay - $35 USD - [COMFAST CF-951AX Wifi 6 USB Adapter 802.11AX](https://www.ebay.com/itm/165607563550?hash=item268efae11e:g:Xm4AAOSwUn1i6U18)